 Arbitration decisions don’t create legal precedents for future courts or arbitrators.
 When a breach of contract occurs, arbitration decisions don’t guide other similar cases, meaning the same legal issues may be decided differently across multiple arbitrations.

 Parties give up rights to jury trials, public proceedings, and class actions when signing arbitration agreements.
 Class action waivers prevent workers or consumers from pooling resources to challenge systemic problems.
+In Coinbase v.
+Suski (2024), the Supreme Court held that courts (not arbitrators) decide when conflicting dispute resolution terms exist, providing some protection.

 6. Enforceability uncertainties